trxe/notes-blog/content/graphics-rendering/8_Deferred_Shading.md

 Q: Why vertex normal is less precise than vertex world space position?

-A: Reduced precision in world space precision causes **jagged edges** artifacts since there are less possible depth values which causes larger fragments that are blocky.
+A: Reduced precision in world space precision causes **jagged edge** artifacts since there are fewer depth values, which reduces the number of fragments and makes the produced image blocky.
-Also **z-fighting**.
+Also leads to worse **z-fighting** as the likelihood of z-values colliding is higher.

 ### Z-fighting